ladobarnovi/ravel-vst/README.md

 `Slew` smooths the **CC** output only and never touches pitch, so a repeated step always plays the identical pitch no matter how high Slew is set.

-**Bend Range** is transmitted, not assumed: whenever the range, the target channel, or *whether pitch bends at all* changes — Quantize, or switching to or from a non-12 scale — Ravel sends pitch bend sensitivity (RPN 0) on a member channel just before that channel's first note.
-Changing the range — or changing *whether pitch bends at all*, via Quantize or a switch to or from a non-12 scale — marks every channel unprimed, so each one is re-sent the range the next time it is used.
-Smaller Bend Range means finer resolution; ±2 is the default and is plenty, since the residual never exceeds half a semitone.
+**Bend Range** is transmitted, not assumed: Ravel sends pitch bend sensitivity (RPN 0) on a channel just before that channel's first note.
+Changing the range, the target channel, or *whether pitch bends at all* — Quantize, or a switch to or from a non-12 scale — marks every channel unprimed, so each one is re-sent the range the next time it is used.

+**It defaults to ±48, and with MPE on you want to leave it there.** The number is a promise about how the receiver will read the residual, and the two ends have to agree or the interval comes out wrong.
+Announcing a zone (RPN 6) is precisely what makes an instrument's own bend-range setting stop applying: its member channels revert to the MPE default of ±48, and the RPN 0 sent to talk them back down is the least reliably implemented corner of the spec.
+A ±2 default against an instrument reading ±48 scales the residual by 24× and flips its sign at every half semitone — so the pitch stops rising with the mix altogether.
+The default is therefore the number MPE already agrees on rather than the tidier-looking one.

+With **MPE off** the trade reverses.
+RPN 0 on an ordinary channel is the oldest and best-supported RPN there is, so a smaller range is honoured there, and smaller means finer resolution.
+The residual never exceeds half a semitone, so anything from ±1 up covers it.

 Turning bending off again — Quantize back on with a 12-EDO scale — explicitly recentres the wheel.
 Nothing in that mode ever writes the wheel again, so the bend the last note left on the channel would otherwise detune every note that followed.

 That RPN is written out as a raw controller event rather than via a JUCE helper that returns a `MidiBuffer` by value and would allocate on the audio thread.
+It goes out as a complete, self-closing transaction — parameter LSB and MSB, data entry MSB, an explicit data entry LSB of zero, then the Null RPN that deselects it again.
+The explicit LSB stops a stale fine value from whatever RPN the receiver handled last riding along with ours.
+The Null RPN matters more: without it the parameter stays selected on that channel indefinitely, and every later CC 6 or CC 38 on it is swallowed as data for this RPN instead of reaching the instrument.
+On a plugin where any lane can be pointed at CC 6, that would turn a routine modulation into a silent rewrite of the instrument's pitch bend range.

 **Free Run** (off by default) keeps the sequencer moving while the transport is stopped, so you can audition patterns without pressing play.
 Off, the sequencer follows the host